Wedding on a Budget? Is it Possible?

 Jeremy is proud to offer service in English, French and Hebrew.
 He serves all, regardless of background, ethnicity or religious affiliation.
 A firm believer in the institution of marriage, Jeremy is proudly married to Esther and is a proud father

+Is it possible to have a wedding on a budget?
 The short answer is yes but the longer answer is “it depends what matters to you”.

 Unlike what our wedding industry may claim, there is no correlation between amount paid (for the wedding) and the longevity of the marriage.
 The wedding is a celebration of the vows, binding two people together for the purpose of edification.
 Marriage is difficult, requiring both parties to give it their all, putting other people before their own interest.
 Of course there are many benefits to marriage, but none of them are connected to the wedding celebration itself.
 While the day can be magical, it need not be so expensive that you need to mortgage your home, or leverage it at collateral.
 Furthermore, many newlyweds lack a personal home, whether they live at home or rent.